 The Technical Analysis Educational Foundation is a tax-exempt (501c3) organization and does not provide tax, legal, or financial advice.
 Any information we provide is intended to be educational and informational.
 The Technical Analysis Educational Foundation strongly encourages all of our donors to seek counsel from their own legal and financial advisers.

 Monetary donations will be used to purchase books, maintain the library, or restore materials.
-To make a monetary donation to the Library, please visit our Donations page.
+To make a monetary donation to the TAEF Library, please visit our Donate page.